flashyflash369/flashyflash369/README.md

 - 👋 Hi, I’m @flashyflash369
 - 👀 I’m interested in 3D graphics
-- 🌱 I’m currently learning AI navigation in the Unity game Engine
+- 🌱 I’m currently learning data structures and programming patterns

 <!---
 flashyflash369/flashyflash369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.